 Other methods of financing our operations, including the acquisition of tenant improvements and capital equipment, such as mortgage or lease financing, may be used by us if available on attractive terms.
-In the past, Isis has made a practice of using lease financing for equipment purchases and intends to continue to do so in the future to the extent the terms of such financing remain commercially attractive.
-To the extent such financing is used, proceeds of this offering will be reallocated to working capital.
+In the past, Isis has made a practice of using lease financing for equipment purchases and intends to continue to do so in the future to the extent the terms of this type of financing remain commercially attractive.
+To the extent this type of financing is used, proceeds of this offering will be reallocated to working capital.

-Based upon our current operating plan, we believe that our available cash and existing sources of revenue and credit, together with the proceeds of this offering and interest earned thereon, will be adequate to satisfy our capital needs until at least the end of 2000.
+Based upon our current operating plan, we believe that our available cash and existing sources of revenue and credit, together with the proceeds of this offering, if any, and interest earned thereon, will be adequate to satisfy our capital needs until at least the end of 2000.